spryker/oryx/docs/oryx/architecture/dependency-injection/dependency-injection-providing-services.md

 - `ValueProvider<T>`: binds a token to a value.
 - `FactoryProvider<T>`: binds a token to a factory function.
 - `ExistingProvider<T>`: binds a token to an existing token.
+- `AsyncClassProvider<T>`: binds a token to a asynchronously resolved class constructor.

 You can pass a list of providers as an argument to the `Injector` constructor or to the Injector's `provide` method.